global

 5.1.
 Image Quality

 The image of an invoice transmitted using Remote Capture Service must be legible and clear.
 It must capture all pertinent information from the front of the item.
-You authorize us to convert items to Image Replacement Documents (“IRDs”) or transmit them as an image.
-If the electronic files and/or images transmitted to us with respect to any item do not comply with our requirements for content and/or format, we may, in our sole discretion: (i) further transmit the item and data in the form received; (ii) repair or attempt to repair the item or data and then further transmit it; (iii) process the item as photocopies in lieu of originals; or (iv) return the data and item to you unprocessed.
+You authorize us to convert items to Image Replacement Documents ("IRDs") or transmit them as an image.
+If the electronic files and/or images transmitted to us with respect to any item do not comply with our requirements for content and/or format, we may, in our sole discretion:

 5.2.
 Remote Capture Minimum Hardware and Software Requirements

-To use the Remote Capture Service, you must obtain and maintain, at your expense, compatible hardware and software including but not limited to an Internet connection and either a mobile phone or computer capable of capturing an electronic image.
+In order to use the Remote Capture Service, you must obtain and maintain, at your expense, compatible hardware and software including but not limited to an Internet connection and either a mobile phone or computer capable of capturing an electronic image.

 6. Making Payments Through the Services